 Minnesota Zoological Gardens

 Department of Biological Sciences

 Department of Biology

 This case is an exploration of the process of natural selection using white clover (Trifolium repens) as an example.
 In general, two forms of white clover can be found around the world in various habitats.
 One type is able to produce cyanide in its leaves, while the other is not.
 This variation within the clover species, along with the fact that cyanide production is paired with the production of a white stripe on the leaf, is used to teach the process of evolution through natural selection.
 Students use the scientific method to explore these concepts.
 As an introduction to evolutionary concepts in biology, the case would be appropriate for both high school and college biology courses.

 KeywordsNatural selection; variation; adaptation; evolution; white clover; trifolium repens; cyanide; cyanogenesis; experimental design

 Educational LevelHigh school, Undergraduate lower division

 Subject HeadingsBiology (General) Evolutionary Biology Botany / Plant Science

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.